5axes/CustomSupportCylinder/README.md

 - **Clicking existing support cylinder deletes it**

 * The length of the support is automaticaly set from the pick point to the construction plate of the printer.
-* The default diameter is define by using the value of size_custom_support in the support section (parameter added by this plugin)
+* The default size of the supports is define by using the value of size_custom_support in the support section (parameter added by this plugin). size_custom_support = Support diameter for the cylinder and X / Y Sibe of the cubic shape.

 ![parameter size_custom_support](./images/parameter_size.jpg)